John Talbot, 2nd Earl of Shrewsbury: Early life

-The eldest son and heir to the Barony of Furnivall, John was born at Sheffield Castle, where his mother was resident.
-Still a boy he was knighted in 1426 by Henry VI.
-He was granted the manor of Worksop in 1435/6 aeternas maternis belong to his mother in her own lifetime.
+The eldest son and heir to the Barony of Furnivall, Talbot was born at Sheffield Castle, where his mother was a resident.
+Still a boy, he was knighted in 1426 by Henry VI.
+He was granted the manor of Worksop in 1435/6 aeternas maternis belonged to his mother in her own lifetime.
 He made his will at Sheffield the year after marriage to Lady Elizabeth, a daughter of James Butler, 4th Earl of Ormonde and Joan de Beauchamp.
 Her maternal grandparents were William Beauchamp, 1st Baron Bergavenny and Joan Fitzalan.
 Joan was a daughter of Richard FitzAlan, 11th Earl of Arundel and Elizabeth de Bohun.
 Elizabeth was a daughter of William de Bohun, 1st Earl of Northampton.

 The marriage between John and Elizabeth seems to have been an attempt to heal the old feud between the Talbot and Butler families, which had dominated Irish politics for many years and greatly weakened the authority of the English Crown in Ireland.